-If you run killfnsw with no arguments, the Task Manager daemon (TM_daemon) remains active.
-You must use a killfnsw argument to terminate TM_daemon.
+If you run killfnsw with no arguments, the Task Manager daemon (TM daemon) remains active.
+You must use a killfnsw argument to terminate TM daemon.

 Use killfnsw only after normal attempts to shut down the software fail and you have evaluated the reason your system cannot shut down normally.
 For example, make sure the normal shutdown process or command is not just running slowly.
 (Allow at least five minutes for a shutdown process or command to complete before resorting to killfnsw.)
-Use ipc_tool to analyze your system's state.
-However, if ipc_tool does not run or cannot complete, you may be forced to use killfnsw to shut down your system or components of your system.
+Use ipc tool to analyze your system's state.
+However, if ipc tool does not run or cannot complete, you may be forced to use killfnsw to shut down your system or components of your system.

-You may be forced to use killfnsw to terminate the TM_daemon.
+You may be forced to use killfnsw to terminate the TM daemon.
 Normally, the TM_daemon continues to run across shutdown cycles of FileNet software.
-On occasion, you may have to terminate TM_daemon as well.
+On occasion, you may have to terminate TM daemon as well.
 For example, when you need to install fix packs that include shared libraries on the FileNet system, you must terminate all processes that use the shared library before installing the new shared library.
 Since the TM_daemon uses some of the FileNet shared libraries, you must terminate it to upgrade the shared library or install the new shared libraries.

 For more information about starting and stopping a service process in a Windows Server environment, see the System Administrator's Companion for Windows Server.
-To download IBM FileNet documentation from the IBM support page, see "Accessing IBM® FileNet Documentation" on page 17.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 17.

-$$killfnsw[-c][-D][-v][-S][-A][-p < pid>][-y]$$
+$$killfnsw [-c] [-D] [-v] [-S] [-A] [-p < pid>] [-y]$$

-- Kills only clean shared libraries with zero use counts (AIX/6000 platforms only) - -D Kills TM_daemon - -v Runs in verbose mode - -S Kills processes when the FileNet system is in single user mode - -A Removes all interprocess communication (IPC) segments - -p<pid> Kills the process specified by process ID <pid> - -y Suppresses confirmation messages
+- Kills only clean shared libraries with zero use counts -c (AIX/6000 platforms only) - Kills TM_daemon -D - Runs in verbose mode -v - -S Kills processes when the FileNet system is in single user mode - Removes all interprocess communication (IPC) segments -A - Kills the process specified by process ID <pid> -p<pid> - Suppresses confirmation messages -y